GilOliveira/schemadotorg/docs/README.md

 ## Content authoring user experience

-Schema.org Blueprints Standard Profile Setup module requires and configures a suite of contributed modules that provide the below content authoring user experiences with the Drupal administrative UI.
+Schema.org Blueprints Demo Standard Profile Setup module requires and configures a suite of contributed modules that provide the below content authoring user experiences with the Drupal administrative UI.